2. Data Summaries & Descriptions

 Thus far we have looked at the properties of the data structure.
 Now we turn to the properties of the data contained within a data structure.
 This might simply be to see the data class of the different variables, or to provide some basic descriptive statistics.
 Before we go to deeply into the data summaries, we need to first review basic descriptive statistics.

-Central tendency is a fundamental concept in statistics, referring to the central or typical value of a dataset that best represents its overall distribution.
+Central tendency is a fundamental concept in statistics, referring to the central, typical value of a dataset that best represents its overall distribution.
 The measures of central tendency are also sometimes called ‘location’ statistics.
-As a key component of descriptive statistics, central tendency is essential for summarising and simplifying complex data.
+As a key component of descriptive statistics or central tendency is essential for summarising and simplifying complex data.
 It provides a single representative value that captures the data’s general behaviour and which might tell us something about the bigger population from which the random samples were drawn.

 A thorough assessment of the central tendency in EDA serves several purposes:

-• Summary of data Measures of central tendency, such as the mean, median, and mode, provide a single value that represents the center or typical value of a dataset.
+• Summary of data Measures of central tendency, such as the mean, median, and mode, provide a single value that represents the centre, typical value of a dataset.
 They help summarise the data and allow us to gain an early insight into the dataset’s general properties and behaviour.

 • Comparing groups or distributions Central tendency measures allow us to compare different datasets or groups within a dataset.
 They can help identify differences or similarities in the data.
 This may be useful for hypothesis testing and inferential statistics.